-11. Jeff Moss Non-executive Director American, born 1970
+10. Jeff Moss Non-executive Director American, born 1970

-Mr Moss was appointed to the Board as a Non-executive Director in 2016 and is a member of the Nominations and Strategic Security Committees.
+Mr Moss was appointed to the Board as a Non-executive Director in 2016 and is a member of the Strategic Security Committee, and was a member of the Nominations Committee until April 2022.